vaersaagod/seomate/README.md

 sitemap.

-In the example below, we get all elements from the sections with handles `projects` and `news`, and then query for entries in four specific sections.
-In addition to these, we add two custom urls.
+In the example below, we get all elements from the sections with handles `projects` and `news`, query for entries in four specific sections and all categories in group `newsCategories`.
+In addition to these¨, we add two custom urls.

 ```
 'sitemapConfig' => [